mohsinalimat/ContainerScrollViewController/README.md

 If this is not the case, the embedded view will not scroll correctly.

-The easiest way to do this while avoiding Auto Layout constraint errors is to create a bottom alignment constraint with a priority of 249.
+The easiest way to do this while avoiding Auto Layout constraint errors is to create a bottom alignment constraint with a low priority (below 250).

 << Screenshot >>